gildas-lormeau/zip.js/docs/classes/ZipDirectoryEntry.md

 the export sets to `true` only for a writer it creates itself.
 A supplied writer therefore buffers only when the option is passed here or to its own constructor.

+The archive is closed by the caller, so everything that happens at close time is the caller's to pass to [ZipWriter#close](ZipWriter.md#close), and passing it here instead does nothing.
+That covers [ZipDirectoryEntryExportOptions#globalComment](../interfaces/ZipDirectoryEntryExportOptions.md#globalcomment), which is the first argument of that method, and
+[ZipWriterCloseOptions#signCentralDirectory](../interfaces/ZipWriterCloseOptions.md#signcentraldirectory), which is one of its options.
+Both describe the whole archive rather than the exported tree, so an archive composed of several trees carries one of each, written by the single [ZipWriter#close](ZipWriter.md#close) call that finalizes it.

 ***

 ### getChildByName()